jooooscha/terminal-yt/README.md

 Custom channels are shown as one single entry in the channel list.
 In the `subscription.yaml` file they are declared in a seperate list.
 They have the same fiels as normal channels, except that theyc an take more multiple urls, and must be provided with a name.

+The url of the channel is always `https://www.youtube.com/feeds/videos.xml?channel_id=<channel-id>`.
+You can get the channel-id via sites like this one: https://commentpicker.com/youtube-channel-id.php

 For example:

 ``` yaml